-I am a specialist in the history of twentieth century applied arts and design in East-Central Europe and Russia.
+I am a specialist in the history of twentieth century applied arts and design in East-Central Europe.
 I am particularly interested in scenography and interior design, as well as performance, commerce and popular culture, with a focus on identity, gender, and ethnic minorities.

 My research frequently crosses borders, both geographical and disciplinary, and I like to do this too, encountering different cultures and approaches.

-Currently, I am a Leonard A. Lauder Fellow in Modern Art at the Metropolitan Museum of Art, New York.
-My research project explores urban modernity in interwar Bucharest through the means of design, performance, and visual culture, and traces the city’s networks of connectivity to Paris and New York.
+I recently wrote a book entitled Performing Modernism: A Jewish Avant-Garde in Bucharest (De Gruyter, 2022), highlighting the contribution of Jewish-Romanian cultural production to avant-garde movements in Europe and beyond through modern design and experimental Yiddish theatre.
+In 2020-22, I was a Leonard A. Lauder Fellow in Modern Art at the Metropolitan Museum of Art, New York.
+My research project explored urban modernity in interwar Bucharest through the means of design, performance, and visual culture, and traced the city’s networks of connectivity to Paris and New York.
 I hold a PhD from the University of St Andrews on modernism in stage and interior design in interbellum East-Central Europe.
 Through my work, I strive to widen debate and understanding about the region and about the problems of art history.
-I am currently part of a collaborative research project initiated by the Zbigniew Raszewski Theatre Institute in Warsaw which aims to create a lexicon of theatrical avant-gardes in East-Central Europe.
-I also co-founder of the Modernist Methodologies: Beyond Fine Art network which bring together art historians in Scotland who engage with modern art beyond the traditional confines of the canon.
-Furthermore, I act as graduate respresentative on the board of the Society of Romanian Studies.
+I am currently part of a collaborative research project initiated by the Zbigniew Raszewski Theatre Institute in Warsaw that aims to create a lexicon of theatrical avant-gardes in East-Central Europe.
+Furthermore, I am a member of the board of the Society of Romanian Studies and convenor of the Society's art history working group.

 I hold an MA in Art History from the Courtauld Institute of Art and have previously worked as senior cataloguer for Sotheby's and as curator and public programmes coordinator for GRAD, a non-profit cultural platform for Russian and Eastern European arts based in London.
 One of the exhibitions I co-curated at GRAD in 2014, 'Work and Play behind the Iron Curtain' was selected as one of the Guardian's top 10 design exhibitions of the year.